closedloop-ai/cv19index/README.md

 ## Versions of the CV19 Index

 There are 3 different versions of the CV19 Index.
-Each is a different predictive models for the CV19 Index.
+Each is a different predictive model for the CV19 Index.
 The models represent different tradeoffs between ease of implementation and overall accuracy.
 A full description of the creation of these models is available in the accompanying paper, "Building a COVID-19 Vulnerability Index" (http://cv19index.com).

 The 3 models are: